-Early gold rush for GB in evening track events
+GB's Para-cyclists enjoy golden night on track

 |Coverage: Watch live on BBC Two, BBC Three, BBC iPlayer, BBC Red Button, BBC Sport website and app.

-Great Britain claimed three Para-cycling gold medals in the evening track session on day four of the UCI Cycling World Championships in Glasgow.
+Great Britain claimed five Para-cycling gold medals in the evening track session on day four of the UCI Cycling World Championships in Glasgow.

 World record holder Kadeena Cox dominated as she won the women's C4 500m time trial.

-Francis Brown recorded a new world record in the C1 individual pursuit, beating China's Wangwei Qian to gold.
+Frances Brown recorded a world record in the C1 individual pursuit, beating China's Qian Wangwei to gold.

-And Archie Atkinson fought off New Zealand's Benjamin Westenberg to win the men's C4 scratch race.
+And 19-year-old Archie Atkinson fought off New Zealand's Benjamin Westenberg to win the men's C4 scratch race.

+Atkinson told BBC Sport afterwards: "Unreal, I had my first camp this time last year.
+I have done two or three scratch races before and it is the first one I have won."

+Atkinson went on to dedicate his win to fellow cyclist Magnus White who died in a training accident aged 17.

+Great Britain's medal tally was again increased by Fin Graham and Jaco van Gass in the men's C3 individual pursuit, with Graham claiming gold from Van Gass, who took silver.

+It was a sweet moment for Scotsman Graham, who had already missed out on gold twice to Van Gass at these championships.

-It marked another successful showing for GB's para-athletes, following several wins across the first three days of competition at the Chris Hoy Velodrome.
+The overall performance marked another successful showing for GB's Para-athletes, following several wins across the first three days of competition at the Chris Hoy Velodrome.

-GB's Dan Bigham will go for gold in the individual pursuit against Italy's Filippo Ganna later on Sunday, while Jaco van Gass and Finlay Graham will also battle it out for gold in the men's C3 individual pursuit.
+Great Britain have now won 31 medals in total, 17 of which are gold.

 In the men's road race, a fall late did not stop Dutchman Mathieu van der Poel from winning gold, with Belgian Wout van Aert finishing second and Tadej Pogacar taking bronze for Slovenia.